 When taken, armodafinil results in a higher amount of drug in the body when compared to modafinil.

 Thus, it is suggested armodafinil may have a better wakefulness action (Darwish et al., 2009).

 Atomoxetine (brand name: Strattera) is the first drug on the list of modafinil alternatives, especially use Strattera for treating Attention Deficit Hyperactivity Disorder (ADHD) in children and adults.
 Atomoxetine is a prescription-only medication.

 Atomoxetine is available as a generic drug (atomoxetine hydrochloride) and branded as Strattera in the UK.

 Is atomoxetine a cognitive enhancer?

-Unlike some of the other drugs discussed in the following paragraphs, atomoxetine does not affect dopamine actions in the brain’s relevant parts associated with pleasure.
+Unlike some other drugs discussed in the following paragraphs, atomoxetine does not affect dopamine actions in the brain’s relevant parts associated with pleasure.
 Therefore, atomoxetine is classified as a non-addictive medication with a low tendency for abuse.

 There are a large number of research papers around atomoxetine.
-When used in the treatment of ADHD, atomoxetine improved significantly visual memory and attention (Shang & Gau, 2012).
+When used in the treatment of ADHD, atomoxetine significantly improved visual memory and attention (Shang & Gau, 2012).